 Once the pieces are cut, use a glass grinder to take off any bits of glass outside of the cutting line on the paper.
 A glass grinder is a water cooled piece of equipment with a diamond wheel that can shape the edges of the glass more precisely to each piece.
 It best to run every piece briefly along the wheel just so they are not sharp and can be handled when it comes time to glue them to the backer.

-The gadget pictured on the grinder helps to hold the smaller pieces of glass without getting your fingers in the way of the grinding wheel.
+The gadget pictured below on the grinder helps to hold the smaller pieces of glass without getting your fingers in the way of the grinding wheel.

 Place the finished pieces on the master template to check for sizing.
 Continue cutting your other pieces of glass and fitting them onto the master template.
 Adjust any pieces using the grinder if you find that they still need to be finessed.